hville/bench/readme.md

 # @hugov/bench

 * `@param {Object<function>}` tests with names
-* `@param {number} [sec=1]` target testing time
-* `@returns {SampleDistribution}` with IQR of the testing times
+* `@returns {Array}` IQR of the test ops/sec (Hz)

 ## Ideas

 * show the type returned by function and enforce that they stay the same
-* use the more stable interquartiles (25%, 75%) range instead of average, errors, significance and all
-* pooled tests to get a minimum of 40 ms per run to compensate for the 1ms timer rounding in browsers
+* pooled tests to get a minimum of 100 ms per run to compensate for the 1ms timer rounding in browsers
+* use the more stable interquartiles (25%, 75%) range instead of average, errors, significance and all (IQR of means)
-* 13 samples per tests
+* 2 initiation + 13 samples per tests
 * tests are interleaved (a,b,c, b,c,a, ...)
 13 times
 * works in node and in browsers
-* results in ms are collected with the module `sample-distribution` for additional statistical info
 * tests returning a `thenable` are treated as async

 ```javascript